Skip to main content

 Before pointing production traffic at a new receiver:

-1. Register against your sandbox tenant (Sandbox guide).
+1. Register against your sandbox tenant.
+See the Sandbox guide.

-2. Trigger known events — create, update, delete a run step in the sandbox UI; verify your receiver logs the deliveries.
+2. Trigger known events.
+Create, update, and delete a run step in the sandbox UI, then verify your receiver logs the deliveries.

-3. Inspect failed deliveries — query webhookEvents filtered by subscription_id and status = "failed" to see retry history and the request/response bodies ION recorded.
+3. Inspect failed deliveries.
+Query webhookEvents filtered by subscription_id and status = "failed" to see retry history and the request and response bodies ION recorded.

 id